Sea Dragon-class ROV: Sea Dragon-1 ROUV

-Sea Dragon-1 (usually simply referred as Sea Dragon) ROUV begun its final sea trials on 29 July 2004, and subsequently entered Chinese service in the same year (production index: JTR-41).
-However, it was not until 2011, more than half a decade later, that it finally become fully capable of operating regularly at the maximum depth originally designed.
+Sea Dragon-1 (usually simply referred as Sea Dragon) ROUV began its final sea trials on 29 July 2004, and subsequently entered Chinese service in the same year (production index: JTR-41).
+However, it was not until 2011, more than half a decade later, that it finally became fully capable of operating regularly at the maximum depth it was originally designed for.
 Since then, Sea Dragon has successfully performed numerous missions.

 It is equipped with half a dozen underwater cameras, one of which is specifically for stationary objects, and half a dozen underwater lights for illumination.
 Additionally, there are two high-intensity discharge lamps for additional illumination, and sonar for additional search capability.
 A 100-horsepower propulsion system powers four thrusters for horizontal movement and two thrusters for vertical movement.
 There are two manipulators—one with 7 degrees of freedom (DOF) and another with 5 DOF—capable of handling several hundred kilograms of weight, and able to perform a variety of tasks underwater.

 The tether management system weighs 2.5 tons, while the cable spool with steel cables weighs over 40 tons.
 To avoid the loss of the ROUV in bad weather, as in the case of Kaikō in 2003, a specially designed mechanism was incorporated to prevent such mishaps.